Microsoft Negotiations

 Licensing and Cost Optimization with Azure Arc

 One of Azure Arc’s attractive features is its flexible licensing and pricing model for certain workloads, which can help optimize costs if used wisely.
-Azure Arc (the control plane) is offered at no extra cost—connecting resources like servers or Kubernetes clusters to Azure Arc is free for inventory and basic management.
+Azure Arc (the control plane) is offered at no additional cost—connecting resources, such as servers or Kubernetes clusters, to Azure Arc is free for inventory and basic management.

-You can tag these resources, organize them, and even run basic scripts or use VM extensions without charge.
+You can tag these resources, organize them, and even run basic scripts or utilize VM extensions without incurring any charges.

 However, any Azure services you enable on those Arc-connected resources or any advanced management features will incur Azure costs.